-Flood Zone Definition Appropriate land uses and FRA requirements Zone 1 (Low Probability) - Land assessed as having a less than 1 in 1000 annual probability of river or sea flooding in any year (<0.1%).
-Appropriate uses All uses of land are appropriate in this zone.
-FRA requirements sea necoming in any year (< 0.176).
-For development proposals on sites comprising one hectare or above, the vulnerability to flooding from other sources as well as from river and sea flooding, and the potential to increase flood risk elsewhere through the addition of hard surfaces and the effect of the new development on surface water runoff, should be incorporated in a FRA.
+Flood Zone Definition Appropriate land uses and FRA requirements Zone 1 (Low Probability) - Land Appropriate uses assessed as having a less than 1 in 1000 annual probability of river or All uses of land are appropriate in this zone. sea flooding in any year (<0.1%).
+FRA requirements For development proposals on sites comprising one hectare or above, the vulnerability to flooding from other sources as well as from river and sea flooding, and the potential to increase flood risk elsewhere through the addition of hard surfaces and the effect of the new development on surface water runoff, should be incorporated in a FRA.
 Policy aims Developers and local authorities should seek opportunities to reduce the overall level of flood risk through the layout and form of the development, and the appropriate application of sustainable drainage techniques.
 Zone 2 (Medium Probability) - Land Appropriate uses assessed as having between a 1 in 100 and 1 in 1000 annual probability of river flooding (1% - 0.1%) or between a 1 in 200 and 1 in 1000 annual probability of sea flooding (0.5% - 0.1%) in any year.
 The water-compatible, less vulnerable and more vulnerable uses of land and essential infrastructure in Table 2 are appropriate in this zone.
-Highly vulnerable uses in Table 2 are only appropriate in this zone if the Exception Test is passed. , year.
+Highly vulnerable uses in Table 2 are only appropriate in this zone if the Exception Test is passed.
 FRA requirements All proposals in this zone should be accompanied by a FRA.
 Policy aims Developers and local authorities should seek opportunities to reduce the overall level of flood risk through the layout and form of the development, and the appropriate application of sustainable drainage techniques.